OpenEducationAnalytics/OpenEducationAnalytics/modules/_Creation_Kit/readme.md

 > This folder has been populated with initial templates to help get you started with the module creation process.
-Please make sure to update this folder and all its associated files and folders by following the guidelines provided in the OEA Module Creation kit.
+Please make sure to update this folder and all its associated files and folders by following the guidelines provided in the [OEA Module Creation Kit](https://github.com/microsoft/OpenEduAnalytics/blob/d33920aee662a4d3e846e9f8935b55127c4016ff/docs/OEA_Module_Creation_Kit.docx) document.
 # Name of Module
 Provide an overview of the module.